tdebaets/common/Delphi/Building.md

 -----

 - There seems to be a bug in Delphi 4 where the IDE generates an access violation in module `dcc40.dll` on the first compile (incremental, `Ctrl+F9`) after opening a project.
 It seems to depend on which project is compiled as not all ones are affected.
 The workaround is to simply make sure that the first compilation after opening a project is a *full* rebuild (`Project` - `Build <projectname>` in the IDE).
 All subsequent incremental compilations should then work fine.
 To avoid being bitten by this bug, it's a good idea to always do a full rebuild immediately after opening a project.

+- The Delphi IDE doesn't work well if it's being run without administrator rights.
+So if you have User Account Control (UAC) turned on, it's recommended to always run Delphi as administrator.
+The easiest way to do so, is to mark the IDE's executable as requiring administrator right.
+In Windows Explorer, head to Delphi's installation directory.
+In the `Bin` subdirectory, right-click `delphi32.exe` and select `Properties`.
+Go to the `Compatibility` tab and tick `Run this program as an administrator`.
+Now Windows will show an UAC prompt each time you launch the Delphi IDE.

 - Most of my Delphi projects support the `Debug` conditional compilation define.
 Compiling with this define includes additional debug output in the build, usually in the form of extra calls to the `OutputDebugString` API function.
 When the project is run under the Delphi debugger, you can capture this output using the `Send OutputDebugString To GExperts` feature of GExperts.
 Outside of Delphi, you can use [DebugView](https://technet.microsoft.com/en-us/sysinternals/debugview.aspx) tool.